Extended Play

 *******EXHIBITION DATES*******

-Huddersfield Art Gallery 16th Nov until Saturday 5 January 2008
+Huddersfield Art Gallery 16th Nov to Saturday 5 January 2008

 { by chance this follows an exhibition about Anne Frank ! }